jansodoge/generalised-natural-hazards-impact-mining/README.md

 Contributions and feedback are welcome.
 Feel free to open issues, submit pull requests, or reach out to the maintainers for any questions or suggestions.

+## Reference

+Sodoge, Jan, Christian Kuhlicke, and Mariana Madruga de Brito.
+"Automatized spatio-temporal detection of drought impacts from newspaper articles using natural language processing and machine learning."
+Weather and Climate Extremes (2023): 100574.